This looks great around the rock garden.

 Crab Grass is Hardy and Provides Excellent Ground Cover, Branching out Rather than Growing Upward

-Its mature is not very tall and given room, it spreads its broad leaves, taking root and making it nearly impossible to destroy.
+Its mature is not very tall and given room.
+It spreads its broad leaves, taking root and making it nearly impossible to destroy.
 As a landscaping option, crabgrass can be paired with decorative garden items, rocks, and wood, lending itself well to providing a green silky sculptural backdrop to courtyards, shaded areas, gardens, fields, or a home's surroundings as well.
-Homeowners who live in the country may appreciate crabgrass as it can be food to cows and horses and business owners can boast the advantages of having "grass-fed" beef available to consumers.
-Germinating about the same time as azaleas, dogwoods, and forsythias, crabgrasses picturesque green carpet appeal will brighten any lawn and give its occupants a unique alternative to a more traditional choice.
-The dense mat offered by crabgrass seedlings can take root in the hardiness zones of 7-10 and can enhance any outdoor setting given an artistic vision of the buyer.
+Homeowners who live in the country may appreciate crabgrass.
+It can be food to cows and horses, and business owners can boost the advantages of having "grass-fed" beef available to consumers.
+Germinating about the same time as azaleas, dogwoods, and forsythias, crabgrasses' picturesque green carpet appeal will brighten any lawn and give its occupants a unique alternative to a more traditional choice.
+The dense mat offered by crabgrass seedlings can take root in the hardiness zones of 7-10 and can enhance any outdoor setting, given an artistic vision of the buyer.

-Its seedlings grow in early spring, flourish during the summer months (June-August) and can build in a variety of soils as it does not need to be often watered.
+Its seedlings grow in early spring, flourish during the summer months (June-August), and can build in various soils as it does not need to be often watered.
 Warm, gentle rains coax the tender seedlings to life.
-South Florida lawns consist of crabgrass as do other tropical lawn locations.
+South Florida lawns consist of crabgrass, as do other tropical lawn locations.
 Crabgrass can be grown in all 48 continental states.
 Busy homeowners will appreciate how little care and how little lawn maintenance this seedling takes.
 Crabgrass is a great addition.